kstenschke/doShell/README.md

 ## Idea - What does (will) it do?

 Shell-Do script is a superset of shell script, providing additional commands geared towards cross-platform system automation.
-Ms
 Shell-Do scripts can be transpiled and run as shell scripts.

 Possible automations are: launching and switching among applications and